 Guhyeshwari Temple is an important pilgrimage destination for the Hindus as well as the Buddhists.
 Located around one kilometer east of the main Pashupatinath Temple, it is one of the most important temples within the Pashupatinath area.
-Recognized as a Shakti (power) Peetha, it is considered as a symbol of power.
-It is believed that a body part of Sati Devi (wife of Lord Shiva) fell after her death at the very place where the temple is now located.
+Recognized as a Shakti (power) Peetha, it is considered a symbol of power.
+It is believed that a body part of Sati Devi (wife of Lord Shiva) fell after her death at the exact spot where the temple is now located.
 This temple was built by King Pratap Malla in the 17th century.

 Pashupatinath and Guhyeshwari are beautiful representations of the Shiva and Shakti unity.
 Located at the banks of River Bagmati, the temple portrays the female side of the divine.
 Guhyeshwari is also known for its Tantrik rituals (esoteric tradition of Hinduism).
 It is believed that people who want to gain strength visit this temple to worship Mother Goddess.